-Task 2.5 Aquifer testing - Slug tests, Step test and Pump test -
+Task 2.6 Aquifer testing - Slug tests, Step test and Pump test -

-Task 2.5.1 Slug Tests - Rising head slug testing will be conducted on three (3) of the monitoring wells at the Site.
+Task 2.6.1 Slug Tests - Rising head slug testing will be conducted on two (2) of the overburden wells and two (2) of the bedrock wells at the Site.
 A PVC slug will be used to displace the static water level in the well while a transducer will record water levels before the slug is placed in the well, during the recovery of the water level back to the original static water level, and following the removal of the slug.
 Transducers should be used to monitor the water levels in the wells during each of the slug tests.
 The data collected by the transducer during the slug tests, the selected consultant will calculate Site-specific hydrogeologic values including permeability.
-All of the calculated values will allow for the modeling efforts and risk assessment activities to be conducted with Site specific data rather than using published values.
-In addition, the data collected during the slug testing of the monitoring wells will be evaluated to determine the appropriate monitoring well to be used for the step test and the eight (8) hour pump test.
+All of the calculated values will allow for the modeling efforts and risk assessment activities to be conducted during the slug testing of the bedrock monitoring wells will be evaluated to determine the appropriate monitoring well to be used for the step test and the eight (8) hour pump test.
 Results from the slug testing activities are to be summarized and included in the SCR to be submitted to PADEP.

-Task 2.5.2 Step Test - The monitoring well demonstrating the highest permeability during the slug test will be used for the step test and the subsequent eight (8) hour pump test.
+Task 2.6.2 Step Test - The overburden monitoring well demonstrating the highest permeability during the slug test will be used for the step test and the subsequent eight (8) hour pump test.
 The selected consultant will conduct a two-hour step test on the well determined by the slug test results to have the highest permeability.
 The data collected during the step drawdown test will be used to determine an optimal pumping rate and yield for the constant rate pumping test.
 Results from the step testing activities are to be summarized and included in the SCR to be submitted to PADEP.